HOW TO SET GOALS AND KEEP THEM

 #1 Goals are for everyone

-Well, firstly and obviously, there’s no such thing as being ‘just a Mum’.
+Well, firstly and obviously, if you’re reading this and you are a Mum, there’s no such thing as being ‘just a Mum’.
 Mums have the hardest, craziest job in the world with the worst rates of pay and leave entitlement!

-But, if you are the sort of Mum who wants the best for you and your family; to create opportunities, learn new things, try out different experiences, lead by example and are not willing to settle for ‘just making do’ but instead want to embrace and take on the challenges of life with open hearts, minds and arms… then you need to set yourself some goals.
+But, if you want the best for you and your family; to create opportunities, learn new things, try out different experiences, lead by example and are not willing to settle for ‘just making do’ but instead want to embrace and take on the challenges of life with open hearts, minds and arms… then you need to set yourself some goals.

 #2 Don’t waste time and let it pass you by unnoticed